-To really get the most from web measurements, online business owners need a clear understanding of exactly what they want to accomplish and how they will measure those accomplishments.
+To get the most from web measurements, online business owners need a clear understanding of what they want to accomplish and how they will measure those accomplishments.

-No matter how objective the reporting of analytics software, the meaning divined from its numbers and graphs is somewhat subjective, including our semantics—something that several recent articles have pointed out.
+No matter how objective the reporting of analytics software, the meaning divined from its numbers and graphs is somewhat subjective, including our semantics.

 A debate is taking place in the analytics world over how certain commonly used terms are defined.
 I learned about the debate from Neil Mason’s recent column on ClickZ.
-This discussion of terms, described in more detail below, set me thinking about what analytics are supposed to accomplish, namely helping us improve web traffic, the customer experience, and—ultimately—conversion or action goals.
+This discussion of terms, described in more detail below, set me thinking about what analytics is supposed to accomplish, namely improving web traffic, the customer experience, and conversion or action goals.

-In this “eCommerce Know-How” column, I will (1) describe the analytics/semantics discussion in brief and (2) explain the system I use to set SMART goals for my ecommerce businesses.
+In this post, I will (i) describe the analytics/semantics discussion in brief and (ii) explain the system I use to set SMART goals for my ecommerce businesses.

 IAB Proposed Definitions

-According to its website, the Interactive Advertising Bureau (IAB)’s goal is “to achieve transparency in audience counts and to revise out-of-date methodologies.”
+According to its website, the Interactive Advertising Bureau’s goal is “to achieve transparency in audience counts and to revise out-of-date methodologies.”
 This goal, and how it has manifested itself in slippery definitions like “unique visitors,” seems to have caused more problems than solutions.

 As Mason puts it in his article: